Science & History On Wheels

 2020-2021 S.H.O.W.
 Education Guide

 At Imagination Station, we believe that live, in-person instruction and hands-on learning play an important role in a child’s education.
-And we believe that live, in-person learning programs can be executed safely with appropriate precautions.
+Our programs are designed to promote student investigation and critical thinking.

 What is S.H.O.W.?